-Simulated total flowing-well discharge for the study area is shown on Figure 6.28.
-There are no data for calibrating the total flowing-well discharge, but the model result represents the known background (independent of the Project) trend of drawdown in the model area.
+Simulated total flowing-well discharge over time for the study area is shown on Figure 6.28.
+There are no data for calibrating the total flowing-well discharge, except that the simulated flow should exceed the totals shown on Table 5.3 (and does).
+The model result represents the known background (independent of the Project) trend of drawdown in the model area.
+The model-simulated artesian well locations are shown on Figure 6.29, indicating which locations were still flowing (in the model) as of November, 2012.